-When A Doll’s House, Henrik Ibsen’s most successful play, was first performed in 1879 it was so shocking that it was banned in Britain until a new ending was written.
-It is set over Christmastime in Norway, in a single room of a home belonging to an ordinary family.
+When A Doll’s House (Henrik Ibsen’s most successful play) was first performed in 1879, it was so shocking that it was banned in Britain until a new ending was written.
+It is set over Christmas in Norway, in a single room of a home belonging to an ordinary family.
 A couple, Nora and Torvald, live there with their children.
 On the surface, everything is perfect.
 But Nora has been secretly working to pay off a loan that she took out to save Torvald’s life.
-She is blackmailed by Krogstad, the man she owes money to, and the lies unravel until she decides to leave her husband and children for good.
+She is blackmailed by Krogstad (tho whom she owes money), and the lies unravel until she decides to leave her husband and children for good.
 Although Ibsen thought of himself as a “humanist”, it is often considered the first feminist play.

-“Hundreds of thousands of women” have sacrificed their honour for a person they love, Nora tells Torvald, when he insists that no man can do the same.
+“Hundreds of thousands of women” have sacrificed their honour for a person they love, Nora tells Torvald when he insists that no man can do the same.
 Indeed, the women of the play have all sacrificed something, whether it is their true love, children, or integrity.
-Nora is treated like a silly child, a doll that Torvald owns rather than a wife and an equal.
-How have women’s lives changed since?
+Nora is treated like a silly child, a doll that Torvald owns rather than his wife and an equal.
+How have women’s lives changed since then?

 BBC ‘breaking law’ with unequal pay for women